GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

     ```bash linenums="1"
     #!/bin/bash

+    # This script runs the variant calling pipeline from mapping to vcf.

     # Jane Doe
     echo $(date)

-    # This script runs the variant calling pipeline from mapping to vcf.
+    # Setting -e flag tells bash to exit immediately if a command exits with a non-zero (error) status
     set -e

     # Load all the required modules
     module purge
     module load BWA/0.7.18-GCC-12.3.0